Most hospitals have strict hours for visitors. Should they have the same limitations on sugar?

 Other prevention programs

-The Cleveland Clinic was the first clinic featured in a case study by the Centers for Disease Control and Prevention of hospitals and other clinics that utilized the agency’s “Healthy Hospitals” prevention program.
+The Cleveland Clinic was the in a case study by the Centers for Disease Control and Prevention of hospitals and other clinics that utilized the agency’s “” prevention program.

 The program provides a toolkit for hospital nutritionists, employees, and human resource workers to implement healthy options in a hospital.
 Food, drink, and physical activity are covered.